blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 !
 Work In Progress !
 Not yet suitable for use.
 The package is functionally complete but has only had light real world testing on the example Larabank project.

-This package provides a DynamoDB implementation for `StoredEventRepository` and `SnapshotRepository`.

 The package endeavours to have no behaviour change when compared to the original Spatie Eloquent implementation.
 This causes a few choices and compromises in dynamo table design that might seem strange otherwise.